pak21/RepData_PeerAssessment1/PA1_template.md

   mutate(interval = 60 * (interval %/% 100) + interval %% 100)
 ```

+Note that this transformation on the `interval` column means that the graphs here (in particular that in the weekdays/weekend section) have a quantative difference from that presented in the example as they don't have the "gaps" seen in the example - the gaps in the example are caused by the jump from (e.g.) 855 to 900, whereas my data simply goes from 535 to 540 at that point.
+I'd strongly argue that my graphs are more correct than the example graphs, as it makes little sense to plot a line graph where those gaps don't have any physical meaning.

 ## What is mean total number of steps taken per day?

 Group the data by day and sum the number of steps: